Clinical Neuromuscular

 Rest testEyes closed ×5 min; assess improvementSupports fatigable weakness; nonspecific

-Edrophonium (Tensilon) testIV AChE inhibitor; rapid onset (~30 s), short duration (~5 min)Rarely used now — risk of bradycardia/bronchospasm; atropine must be at bedside; largely replaced by ice pack test
+Edrophonium (Tensilon) testIV AChE inhibitor; rapid onset (~30 s), short duration (~5 min)Largely withdrawn from US market (since ~2018); historical interest only on boards.
+Risk of bradycardia/bronchospasm; atropine must be at bedside; replaced by ice pack test + serology

 AChR binding AbRadioimmunoassay~85% sensitive in generalized MG; ~50% in ocular MG; most specific serologic test (>99%)